Sela Tunnel: Etymology

 During the 1962 Sino-Indian War, Maha Vir Chakra awardee Jaswant Singh Rawat held elements of the Chinese Army off at this mountain pass with the help of two local Monpa girls named Sela and Noora.
 Later, Sela was killed and Noora captured.
 Rushing from position to position, Rawat held off the enemy for 72 hours until the Chinese captured a local supplier, who told them that they were facing only one fighter.
 The Chinese then stormed Rawat's position and Rawat was killed.
-The Indian army built Jaswant Garh war memorial for Jaswant Singh and the pass, tunnel & lake were named after Sela for her sacrifice.
+The Indian army built Jaswant Garh war memorial for Jaswant Singh, which lies north of Sela Tunnel.
+The Sela pass, Sela tunnel & Sela lake were named after Sela for her sacrifice.
 The tunnel is also named after her.
 Nuranang Falls, north of Sela Tunnel and 2 km east of Jang, are named after Nura.
+Nyukmadong War Memorial, commemorating sacrifice of Indian soldiers on 18 November 1962 during the Battle of Nyukmadung is south of Sela Tunnel on NH-13.